rit-swenms-gang/sonarqube/courseProjectCode/Static-Analysis/report.md

 ![Sample SonarQubeIssue for Intentionality](./Sample-issue.png)

 This required only a simple update in the test file.

+One of the pre-existing issues found was in a UUID utility class, where a deprecated method `createFast` was being used.
+This method has been deprecated in favor of the `create` method, which is now the preferred way to generate UUIDs.
+We updated all references to this method in the project to use the `create` method instead.

-The results of this new commit are as follows:
+The results of this new commits are as follows:

 ![Final SonarQube static analysis report.
 Key point: 0 issues](./Final-report.png)